Targeted Adaptive Design: The TAD Algorithm

 \subsection{Outline of the TAD Algorithm}

 We now discursively outline the TAD algorithm, so that we can discuss various elements below.
 The formal definition of TAD is given as \cref{alg:TAD}.

+We select an initial design $\bx_1$ of size $N_1$ and acquire the corresponding points $\bg_1$.
+We have found that if one wishes to allow plenty of opportunity for expected improvement at the outset of the algorithm then it is useful to cluster the initial points in a region of $X$.
+However, the initial design is in principle arbitrary, and may span $X$, or be chosen as a Latin Hypercube, for example.

-We fix $N_2$, the number of ``2'' samples to be acquired at each new iteration (in principle $N_2$ could change adaptively with iteration number to create a more flexible algorithm in the same family).
-We have found that it is a good practice to cluster the initial points in a region of $X$, rather than allowing them to span $X$, in order to allow plenty of opportunity for expected improvement at the outset of the algorithm.
+We fix $N_2$, the number of $(\bx_2,\bg_2)$ samples to be acquired at each new iteration (in principle $N_2$ could change adaptively with iteration number to create a more flexible algorithm in the same family).

 At the outset (iteration $I=0$), the TTR is constructed, and a convergence/failure threshold $\mathcal{I}_0$ for expected information is set.
 Since $\mathcal{I}$ can fluctuate during the optimization and hence can rise back up above $\mathcal{I}_0$ after first crossing the threshold, we also set a parameter $N_\mathcal{I}$, representing the number of consecutive iterations during which it must remain the case that $\mathcal{I}<\mathcal{I}_0$ in order to declare convergence/failure.
 The initial model complexity $P$ is chosen.
 The target location $x$ is initialized randomly.
-The ``2''-sample point locations $\bx_2$ are selected randomly in some small region near $x$ using a multivariate normal with mean $x$ and a unit-proportional covariance (for simplicity).
+The sample point locations $\bx_2$ are selected randomly in some small region near $x$ using a multivariate normal with mean $x$ and a unit-proportional covariance (for simplicity).
 The corresponding sample values $\bg_2$ are acquired.
-The initial ``1''-sample set is chosen to be some modest-sized design.
+The initial $\bx_1$-sample set is chosen to be some modest-sized design.